MooseValley/Sammi/README.md

 * She has 100 acres of land to explore - tons of walking trails.

 * She also has other friends: Patty Cakes, 2 cats, and a bunch of chooks.

+*  On 13-Sep-2022, she was adopted by Moose OMalley: https://github.com/MooseValley/Moose-OMalley